MaterializeInc/materialize/doc/developer/design/20231102_read_holds.md

 ```

 If `TO <time>` is specified, the new time will be created at that time.
-It is an error if that time is less than any object's logical read frontier.
+It is an error if that time is less than any object's logical read frontier or less than the existing `HOLD`'s time.
-If `TO <time>` is not specified, the new time is the least common physical read frontier of all objects.
+If `TO <time>` is not specified, the new time is the least common physical read frontier of all objects named in the `HOLD`.
 The `HOLD` releases its current read hold and aquires a new read hold at the new time.

-The `ERROR_IF_OLDER_THAN` option (required, but defaults to `'24h'`) is a duration.
+The `MAX LAG` option (required, but defaults to `'3h'`) is a duration.
+Its upper bound is limited by a LD-configured setting.
-If difference between the least common physical read frontier of the objects and the `HOLD` time is greater than `ERROR_IF_OLDER_THAN`, the `HOLD`'s read hold is released and the `HOLD` enters an error state.
+If difference between the write frontier (TODO: maybe another frontier?) of the objects and the `HOLD` time is greater than `MAX LAG`, the `HOLD`'s time is automatically advanced to `write frontier - MAX HOLD`.
 (Transactions and `SUBSCRIBE` are not affected, as in the `ALTER HOLD ADVANCE` case.)
-In the error state, `ALTER HOLD ADVANCE` will return an error.
-`SELECT` and `SUBSCRIBE` `AS OF` a time that is between the erroring `HOLD`'s time and the least common physical read frontier will return a helpful error message that the `HOLD` errored because it was not advanced.
+`SELECT` and `SUBSCRIBE` `AS OF` a time that is before a `HOLD`'s time will return a helpful error message that a `HOLD` exists but is in advance of the `AS OF` time.

 It is an error to `DROP` an object that is part of a `HOLD` unless the `DROP` is `CASCADE`.
 If the `DROP` is `CASCADE`, any `HOLD`s on the dropped object are also dropped (even if the `HOLD` is also over other objects).